cranksters/playdate-reverse-engineering/formats/pdi.md

 ## Image Header

-If the compression flag is set, there's an extra image header after the file header:
+If the compression flag is set, there's an extra image header after the file header.
+Everything after this is zlib-compressed.

 | Offset | Type     | Detail |
 |:-------|:---------|:--------------------------------|